K. Devan

-Devan a/l E. Kuppusamy (born 12 April 1961) simply known as K. Devan, is a Malaysian footballer and head coach.
-He is currently the head coach of Malaysia Super League club Melaka.
-K. Devan has spent his entire playing career in Negeri Sembilan.
+Devan a/l E. Kuppusamy (born 12 April 1961) simply known as K. Devan, is a Malaysian former footballer and head coach.

 Playing career

 K. Devan born in Bahau, Negeri Sembilan is a former centre-back player of Negeri Sembilan FA from 1980s.
 Before that, he also played with PB Negeri Sembilan Indians in Malaysia FAM Cup and reached the final in 1980.

 Managerial career

 Negeri Sembilan FA

 K. Devan officially started his coaching career in 2004 with his former team Negeri Sembilan FA.
 He won the 2005-06 Malaysia Super League championship with Negeri Sembilan, as well as guiding the team to the 2006 Malaysia Cup final and 2006 Malaysia FA Cup semi-final.